Key (character): Fictional character biography

 The most recent incarnation of the Key is introduced in JLA #6 (June 1997), by Howard Porter and Grant Morrison, in a teaser at the beginning of the issue.
 The Moon begins to fall out of orbit in JLA #7 (July 1997), and the Key is seen to not be responsible.
 As the Leaguers return to the Justice League Watchtower on the Moon, the Key immobilizes them.
 The Key's new look is explained in JLA #8 (August 1997): The Key spent years in a drug-induced coma to unlock even more potential in his brain.
 The "psycho-chemicals" altered his appearance so that now the Key is a pale, cadaverous, white-haired humanoid with greatly heightened mental abilities.
-The Key uses a programmable "psycho-virus" to knock the Justice League's members unconscious and trap them in a dream that they all share (a fantastic type of dream telepathy).
-The Key states he is counting on the heroes' known aptitude for dispelling such illusions, and that as they wake, he intends to siphon off the resulting energy to open a door to creation and become the center of the universe.
-Most of JLA #8 and JLA #9 (September 1997) consists of stories occurring in these fantasy realms—including Kal-El as the Green Lantern of Sector 2813 on a still-existent Krypton, a now-retired Bruce Wayne going back into action when Tim Drake and Wayne's son face the Joker (who is dying of cancer), Aquaman in a time where Earth has been virtually flooded, and a powerless Wonder Woman facing Nazi archaeologists and demons.
-The Key almost succeeds in killing the heroes.
-The League is saved when the new Green Arrow, Connor Hawke, teleports to the JLA headquarters to attend a pre-arranged meeting to discuss becoming a member of the League.
-Hawke attacks the Key before he can complete his goal.
-The Key is incarcerated in Arkham Asylum, where the Martian Manhunter puts him in a "mental maze" (a form of coma).
+The Key uses a programmable "psycho-virus" to knock the Justice League's members unconscious and trap them in a shared dream.
+The League is saved when Connor Hawke defeats the Key, after which he is imprisoned in Arkham Asylum and Martian Manhunter renders him comatose.

 The Key next appears in Gotham City, where he uses his psycho-chemicals to remove Batman's inhibition against killing.
 The Key's goal is to have Batman kill him, so that he might unlock the secret of death.
 Batgirl and Azrael must prevent Batman from committing murder until the drug wears off.
 The Key makes an appearance, along with a large group of villains, attacking the Justice League and Marvel Comics' the Avengers in 2003.